 Web, Email and/or Cover Letter Based Informed Consent- to be used when consent will be sent to participants via email or letter and not completed in-person or via written signature.

 Certificate of Confidentiality Template Language – to be used when a project has been issued a Certificate of Confidentiality by the National Institutes of Health or any other Federal agency.
 A certificate can be issued either as part of the projects award terms or through a separate CoC application process.
-To learn more about CoCs please visit the Guidance page.
+To learn more about CoCs please visit our Guidance Topics (A-Z) page.

 Genetic Information Nondiscrimination Act (GINA) Template Language – to be used for non-exempt genetic research involving human subjects conducted or supported by Health and Human Services (HHS).
 GINA defines a genetic test as an analysis of human DNA, RNA, chromosomes, proteins, or metabolites that detect genotypes, mutations, or chromosomal changes.
 To learn more about GINA, please visit the Office of Human Research Protection’s (OHRP’s) webpage.
 For more information on this topic, please visit our Guidance Topics (A-Z) page.